This is Page Two of the major pentatonic build-up of tones drills.

 Work through the keys by number of black keys used: C, F and G (none), D and B flat (one), A and E flat (two), E and A flat (three), and B and D flat (four).

 You can do profitably do this with any of the pentatonic scale-tone practice patterns too.
-You will soon find that your 'guesses' at what this or that neighbouring or reasonably close piano key is going to sound like get more and more accurate.
+You will soon find that your 'guesses' at what a neighbouring or reasonably close piano key is going to sound like get more and more accurate.